 Oncology is such a crucial segment of the pharmaceutical world.
 With it dominating investment and R&D spending in the industry and a forecast that by 2022, global spending on therapeutic and supportive care for cancer will account for roughly 14% of total global medical expenditure, it’s a market that can’t be ignored.
 In this blog post we identify a few advancements we believe will have an impact on the burgeoning pharmaceutical oncology market.

-Physicians can use nuclear medicine to find tumours, see how much the cancer has spread in the body and establish if treatment is working.
-To do this, a patient inhales, swallows, or is injected with a radiotracer which travels through the area being examined and emits rays which are detected by a camera and a computer to create images of the inside of the body.
+Physicians can use nuclear medicine to find tumors, see how much the cancer has spread in the body, and establish if treatment is working.
+To do this, a patient inhales, swallows, or is injected with a radiotracer that travels through the area being examined and emits rays that are detected by a camera and a computer to create images of the inside of the body.

 According to this report, oncology accounted for the largest market share in the radiation dose management market by application in 2019.
 The rising prevalence of cancer and the increasing need for advanced diagnostic technologies has resulted in the growing adoption of imaging techniques for cancer detection and treatment planning, thus driving the demand for radiation dose management software as well.

 Because of the growth in this market and the many benefits of nuclear medicine in oncology, such as the images obtained by the technology providing information that other imaging procedures can’t, it’s not surprising to us that pharma companies are keen to discover more about it.
 In fact, we recently arranged interviews with radiation oncologists and nuclear medicine physicians for one of our customers who wanted to discuss the potential market fit of a novel radioligand therapy for prostate cancer.

 With so much happening with nuclear medicine in oncology, this is definitely a space to watch.